• Home

 Ed left the Navy soon after getting his Masters, but our matchmaking friend, Bob made his career in the Navy.
 Many years later we went to visit him on a ship where he was the captain.
 Without him and his wife, Steph, our story would have never happened.

 When my youngest daughter was home for a visit a few months ago, we watched a romantic movie on TV.
-She is 26 and hasn’t met that special someone yet.
+She hasn’t met that special someone yet.
 She loves romantic books and movies.
 After watching the movie with her, she told me that she wants to find a guy just like the girls do in the movies.
 I responded to her that life isn’t really like the movies with a handsome guy sweeping you off your feet.
 She looked at me and said…“but you got it.”

 Bike-Riding-along-the-Lehigh-River-Gorge-Trail-in-PA